spacemeshos/smapp/README.md

 ### The first things to check if you encounter any issues with Smapp

 - Check the Release Notes on GitHub - you might find there the information about the known issues and workarounds to them.
+- We recommend visiting https://status.spacemesh.io/, to see if Spacemesh Team is already working on this issue.
 - Check the Smapp version -it should always come from the official source and be the latest released package, update it if needed.
 - If you have the latest version, restart Smapp and check if the issue remains.
 - The GPU drivers should be up to date; please check if you have the latest release.
 For NVIDIA, it should be version 525 (currently).